Hollywood or Bust

-Hollywood or Bust is a 1956 American semi-musical comedy film starring the team of Dean Martin and Jerry Lewis.
+Hollywood or Bust is a 1956 American musical comedy film directed by Frank Tashlin and starring the team of Dean Martin and Jerry Lewis alongside Pat Crowley and Anita Ekberg.
 The picture was filmed from April 16 to June 19, 1956, and released on December 6, 1956, by Paramount Pictures, almost five months after the Martin and Lewis partnership split up.

 Plot

 Malcolm Smith wins a brand new automobile (a 1956 Chrysler New Yorker convertible) at a movie theatre raffle.
 Steve Wiley, a gambler from New York, obtains a counterfeit of the winning ticket and also claims that the car is his.
 The theatre manager declares them both winners and that they can split the car any way that they want.
 Steve needs to sell the car to pay off a gambling debt, but Malcolm wants to drive it to Hollywood to meet actress Anita Ekberg.

 Steve claims to know Ekberg, and agrees to drive to Hollywood with Malcolm, secretly planning to steal the car.
 Malcolm brings along his dog, a huge Great Dane named Mr. Bascomb who foils Steve in his many attempts to make off with the car.